Present Participle in English

 Definition of Participles

-A participle is defined as a verbal that is derived from the root form of the verb and can be used as an adjective as well as to construct verb tense.
-In other words, we can define participle as an ‘ing’ or ‘ed’ form of the verb functioning as an adjective or a verb.
+A participle is defined as a verbal that is derived from the root form of a verb and can be used as an adjective as well as to construct verb tense.
+In other words, we can define participle as the ‘ing’ or ‘ed’ form of a verb functioning as an adjective or a verb.

 There are two types of participles: present participle and past participle.
 Some sources also include a third type, perfect participle.
 Present participle in English is discussed in this article.
 You can study Past Participles on our site Study English Page.